ChandruSu/helium-interpreter/README.md

 8. Importing other files

     ```c
-    include "path/to/file.he"
+    include "relative/path/to/file.he"

     @methodFromFile()
     ```
     Include statements can only be executed at global scope.
-Currently, the filepaths must be relative to interpreter, not relative to file.
+Filepaths are relative to the current script file.

 ## Features